yamaceay/nqdm/README.md

 # NQDM

 A more generalised implementation to TQDM-progress bars, which simulates a single loop for multiple loops and returns multiple indices at the same time.
+It is compatible with many data types, is customizable and beginner-friendly.

 ### Installing